University of Jordan: Prominent alumni

 Notable alumni of the University of Jordan have made contributions across politics, science, business, literature, journalism, and academia.
 Several graduates have held high political positions, such as the former Jordanian prime ministers Bisher Khasawneh, Marouf al-Bakhit, and Fayez al-Tarawneh, also Rami Hamdallah, who became prime minister of the Palestinian Authority after serving as president of the university.
 Beyond the premiership, the university's alumni have held cabinet and senior public posts.
 Maha Ali earned a B.Sc. in industrial engineering at UJ and later served as minister of industry and trade.
 The late Eid Dahiyat (B.A.
 English, 1967) served as minister of education and led several universities.
 Compilations of alumni note that more than 100 have served as ministers in the region (excluding prime ministers), more than 60 have served in the House of Representatives or the Senate in Jordan, more than 10 have served as ambassadors, and more than 15 as bank directors, and 14 as chief executives outside the banking sector.
 The university was attended by the eldest daughter of King Hussein bin Talal, Her Royal Highness Princess Alia bint Hussein, and Sharifa Nofa bint Nasser.
 Both of them are members of the royal family in Jordan.

 Notable University of Jordan alumni and affiliates in government posts.
 For example: Khaled al-Karaki (former chief of the Royal Court and minister of culture; former UJ president) studied at the university.
 Also, Wajih Owais (former minister of higher education; former JUST president), Hala Zawati (former energy minister), Firas al-Hawari (former health minister), Bassam Talhouni (former justice minister), Adel al-Twaisi (former higher-education minister; former UJ president), Jumana Ghunaimat (former minister of state for information affairs; ambassador to Morocco), Amer al-Fayez (president and chairman at Al-Abdali Investment & Development PSC), and Fayez al-Dwairi (retired general and strategic analyst).

 Some alumni and attendees have held senior roles in diplomacy.
 John Abizaid, a retired U.S. Army four-star general and later U.S. ambassador to Saudi Arabia, studied Arabic at UJ as an Olmsted Scholar.
 Jeffrey D. Feltman, a U.S. diplomat who became ambassador to Lebanon and a UN under-secretary-general, spent a year at UJ studying Arabic.
 Ahmet Davutoğlu, Turkey's prime minister from 2014 to 2016, studied Arabic at UJ.
 Hoshyar Zebari, Iraq's foreign minister for more than a decade, earned a B.A. in political science from UJ in 1976.

 In science and academia, alumni like Lubna Tahtamouni have earned recognition as researchers.
 She is a biologist known for her cancer research.
 Tahtamouni was named among the BBC's "100 Women" for her advocacy of women in STEM careers.
-Yousef Al-Abed is a chemist and professor at Feinstein Institute for Medical Research, and Jalil Tarif an economist who serves as the Secretary General of the Arab Union for Securities Commissions.
+Yousef Al-Abed is a chemist and professor at Feinstein Institutes for Medical Research, and Jalil Tarif an economist who serves as the Secretary General of the Arab Union for Securities Commissions.